A General Framework for Updating Belief Distributions: Abstract

 An important class of loss functions is provided by the $M$ estimators for a location parameter, H\"uber (1964).
 So rather than using the loss function $-\log f(x_i;\theta)$, a $\rho(x_i;\theta)$ is used in an attempt to obtain robust estimation, rather than the traditional maximum likelihood estimator, which can be suspect if the model is incorrect.
 This idea has been generalized to the class of estimating equations, whereby the estimate of $\theta$ is obtained by minimizing

 Our approach, which mirrors this classical robust procedure, would use the loss function

 with solution provided by

-For example, one possible application would be the Generalized Estimating Equations, see Liang and Zeger (1986).
-For the grouped observations $(x_{i1},\ldots,x_{in_i})$,

-where $\theta=(\beta,\phi,\alpha)$ and for some link function $g$, $g(\mu_{ij}(\beta))=x_{ij}'\beta$, and for some correlation matrix $R_i(\alpha)$ and diagonal matrix $A_i$, with $j$ entry given by $a(\mu_{ij}(\beta))$, with $a$ a specified variance function, $V_i=\phi A_i^{1/2}R_i(\alpha)A_i^{1/2}$, with $\phi$ a scale parameter.
-There is by now an abundance of literature on $M$-estimation, estimating equations and generalized estimating equations.
-Our point is that all such equations can be viewed as loss functions connecting independent units with parameters of interest.
-Hence, all fit within our framework and we would extend the loss function to include the prior $\pi$ and we obtain an explicit expression for $\nu(\d\theta)$.
-In cases when the parameter estimation is done via iterative methods, which is typically the case, Markov chain Monte Carlo methods would substitute for our sampling strategies from $\nu(\d\theta)$.

-In essence, this is the practical innovations of the framework we are proposing.
-We are claiming that any loss function of the type

-can be extended to the Bayesian type updating mechanism.
 The $\theta_0$ of interest is implicitly assumed to be the limit of the sequence of minimizers of the cumulative losses.
 This would be the minimizer of $\int \rho(x;\theta)\,\d F_0(x)$ and hence the prior beliefs are being expressed about this unknown value.
 Then the loss function $l(\theta,x)=\rho(x;\theta)$ is ensuring the updates are indeed ``moving towards" $\theta_0$.
 To complete the picture, it would have been that the decision maker would be happy to make a decision given the minimizer of $\int \rho(x;\theta)\,\d F_0(x)$.